izzyreal/vmpc-docs/vmpc_specific_settings.rst

 .. _configuring_the_keyboard:

-Configuring the Keyboard in the KEYBRD tab
+Configuring the keyboard in the KEYBRD tab
 ------------------------------------------
 After pressing :kbd:`Shift + 0`, press :kbd:`F2` to go to the :code:`KEYBRD` tab.